Hiring process

 What the hiring process looks like at Homerun

 Your job description can’t attract talent all on its own.
-When putting together your job post, show what it's like to work at your company and make it visual!
+When writing and crafting your job post, show what it's like to work at your company and make it visual!

 Get creative by adding attractive visual elements to your job description.
 This can include: